Guide To Buy Probate Homes For Sale

 - There are no disclosures and everything is “as-is” condition

 - Do ALL your homework before turning in your deposit.
-It is assumed the seller has no information, so you are completely on your own.

 - 10% deposit is required upfront and held for months